jdeath/CheckRoyalCaribbeanPrice/README.md

 1. Paste into config.yaml `accountId:` field
 1. This key should last about a month.
 You will need to get it again in a month and update config.yaml
 1. If anyone knows how to get this value via python, please let me know.

+## Get Cruise URL
+1. Go to Royal Caribbean and do a mock booking of the room you have
+1. Select a cruise and Select your room type/room and complete until they ask for your personal information.
+1. At this point, you should see a blue bar at the bottom right of webpage with a price
+1. Copy the URL into the cruiseURL field.
+1. Put the price you paid in the paidPrice field
+1. Run the addon and see if it works
+1. you can add multiple cruiseURL/cruiseXPath/paidPrice to track multiple cruises
+1. If it is lower than you paid for and before final payment date, call your Travel Agent or Royal Caribbean (if you booked direct) and they will reduce the price.
+Be careful, you could lose the onboard credit you got in your first booking, if the new booking does not still offer it!

 ## Apprise (Optional)
 1. Review documentation for apprise at: https://github.com/caronc/apprise